priyansh-69/text-to-voice/README.md

 Acknowledgments
-Special thanks to Priyansh ❤️ for creating and designing this fantastic Text to Speech project.
+Special thanks and mention to Priyansh ❤️ for creating and designing this fantastic Text to Speech project.